2006 QV89: Possible Earth impact

 A Monte Carlo simulation using Solex 12 with 1000 clones of the asteroid showed that the asteroid's possible positions overlap Earth.
 The line of variation (LOV) passed over Antarctica and the southern tip of Argentina.

-Impact ruled out
+Impact ruled

 While the position of the asteroid was too uncertain as of July 2019 to recover it, it was known where it would be if it were on a collision course.
 Based on non-observations from 4 to 5 July 2019, the impact was ruled out on 16 July 2019, using the Very Large Telescope in Chile.
 The detection (or lack thereof) of asteroids by this method may be useful for ruling out other potential collisions.

 The asteroid came to opposition (opposite the Sun in the sky) on 28 July 2019 at an apparent magnitude of ~22.